Greece - Data Protection Overview

 - to issue administrative regulatory acts in order to regulate specific, technical, and detailed matters.

-It is noted that, although no national law variations exist, distinction is made under the Data Protection Law between public and private entities when acting as controllers, as different treatment applies with regard to the restrictions imposed on personal data processing depending on the type of organisation.
+Pseudonymization: There is no national variation to this definition.
+It is noted that, although no national law variations exist, the distinction is made under the Data Protection Law between public and private entities when acting as controllers, as different treatment applies with regard to the restrictions imposed on personal data processing depending on the type of organization.

-Public bodies: the public authorities, the independent and regulatory administrative authorities, the public entities (i.e., legal persons of public law), local authorities (municipalities etc.) of first and second degree and their legal entities and their undertakings, the state and public undertakings and public bodies, the legal entities of private law which belong to the state or which are subsidised by 50% at least of their annual budget by the state or their management is appointed by the state.
+Public bodies: the public authorities, the independent and regulatory administrative authorities, the public entities (i.e., legal persons of public law), local authorities (municipalities, etc.) of the first and second degree and their legal entities and their undertakings, the state and public undertakings and public bodies, the legal entities of private law which belong to the state or which are subsidized by 50% at least of their annual budget by the state or their management is appointed by the state.

 Private bodies: the natural or legal person or association of persons without a legal entity, that does not fall within the notion of 'public body'.